isomerpages/moe-xinminsec/_prospective-students/Direct School Admission.md

 <p>(i) Confirmed Offer (CO),
 <br>(ii) Wait List (WL),
 <br>(iii) Unsuccessful.</p>
+<p>All candidates will receive notification of results between 25 Aug and
+4 September 2025.</p>
 <p>Students who are successfully admitted to the school via DSA are expected
 to honour their commitment to the school and participate in the activities related to the talent they are selected for from year 1- 4/5.</p>